 To carry out this role effectively, we require relevant higher education providers to provide evidence to show they are compliant.
 The Act refers to the governing body or proprietor of relevant providers as having ultimate responsibility for this.

-Monitoring Framework circular W16/39HE sets out how HEFCW will monitor relevant providers’ implementation of the statutory Prevent duty.
+Monitoring framework circular W19/25HE sets out how we will monitor relevant providers’ implementation of the statutory Prevent duty.
 Providers will need to follow this framework to demonstrate ‘due regard’ to the duty.
 This framework sets out how we will gather information to demonstrate compliance.

-As a part of the ongoing monitoring process, the circular formally requests an Annual Report, with a data return, from the governing bodies or proprietors of all relevant HE providers as proposed in the timetable below:
+As a part of the ongoing monitoring process, the circular formally requests an Annual Assurance Return, with a data return, from the governing bodies or proprietors of all relevant HE providers as proposed in the timetable below:

-- 31 December 2018 - HEFCW-regulated providers and Alternative providers with specific course designation
+- On an annual basis by 31 December – HEFCW-regulated providers and specialist providers with specific course designation.

-Within this Annual Report we require the governing body or proprietor to confirm their compliance with the Prevent duty and with HEFCW’s monitoring requirements.
+Within this Assurance Return we require the governing body or proprietor to confirm their compliance with the Prevent duty and with our monitoring requirements.